 Some stakeholders also considered the audit requirements disproportionate to the level of funding (for large numbers of samples of projects in audit samples), in particular in smaller Beneficiary States, which also highlighted an insufficient level of Technical Assistance.
 There is also scope for more coordination of audit plans.
 There is a general perception, that the Irregularities Authority is not necessary in the institutional setup and that the threshold for reporting irregularities could be increased and also apply to management costs.

-We also identified that risk-based approaches to monitoring or audit is not widely used in the Grants, although it could make it possible to reduce some of the burden, while focusing verification efforts on riskier programmes and projects.
+Risk-based approaches to monitoring or audit are not widely used in the Grants.
+A risk-based approach could reduce administrative burden, by focusing verification efforts on riskier programmes and projects.